pyeve/cerberus/docs/validation-rules.rst

     >>> v.errors
     {'email': ["value does not match regex '^[a-zA-Z0-9_.+-]+@[a-zA-Z0-9-]+\\.[a-zA-Z0-9-.]+$'"]}

+A trailing ``$`` is ensured for all patterns in order to encourage users to write complete patterns for matching (and not a searching) strings.
+The implementation is inconsistent with regards to a leading ``^``, these are not enforced.
+That inconsistency will not be fixed for the ``1.3.x`` release series.
 For details on regular expression syntax, see the documentation on the standard library's :mod:`re`-module.